Licensed Professional Counselors

 Sensitive people often struggle to form secure relationships because energetic boundaries and communication can be difficult when you feel everything around you.
 Life can literally feel like it's on steroids.
 Part of healing your relationship issues is understanding attachment wounds that stem from childhood and how this impacts how you choose your friends and partners, communicate and express yourself, show love to others, and receive care.

 As a Buddhist, I believe you have immense inner wisdom inside of you that can get covered up by anxiety, doubt, mistrust, depression, trauma, and confusion.
 With deep compassion and resonance, I bring a frequency of tenderness and insight to help you shed the emotional blockages and layers of programming that have gotten in the way of you seeing and witnessing yourself with true appreciation and self-love.
 I believe you have everything you need to heal yourself, but sometimes we need to let go of the untrue narratives that have taken root in your mind and body.

-Who our Boulder psychotherapy services are for
+Who our Boulder psychotherapy

 Our clients are diverse in terms of gender identity, culture, age, and sexual orientation.
 But all of them identify as sensitive, empathic, or intuitive beings that are invested in personal growth and long to reconnect to their authentic selves.
 We work with children, adolescents, young adults, and adults that:

 - realize they have an unexpressed, deeper meaning inside of them and have often felt like they don't belong

 - feel like an old soul, but haven't aligned in their life purpose yet